akka/akka/akka-docs/src/main/paradox/scala/persistence.md

 Java
 :  @@snip [PersistenceMultiDocTest.java]($code$/java/jdocs/persistence/PersistenceMultiDocTest.java) { #default-plugins }

-When the persistent actor or view overrides the `journalPluginId` and `snapshotPluginId` methods, the actor or view will be serviced by these specific persistence plugins instead of the defaults:
+When the persistent actor overrides the `journalPluginId` and `snapshotPluginId` methods, the actor will be serviced by these specific persistence plugins instead of the defaults:

 Scala
 :  @@snip [PersistenceMultiDocSpec.scala]($code$/scala/docs/persistence/PersistenceMultiDocSpec.scala) { #override-plugins }